Abstract

 It is difficult to apply difference-in-difference analysis to sports labor markets.
 This is because changes in rules and regulations in sports labor markets typically affect all teams at the same time.
 A future study on player movement in European soccer leagues could draw upon the recent exit of Britain from the European Union and associated variations in work permit rules for players across Europe.
 Although free movement of players within the European Union, minus Britain, remains a core principle there are various work permit restrictions applied to immigration of players from outside the European Union.

-Papers in Machine learning methods such as Lasso and Random Forest to identify relevant player productivity effects from multiple measures; Searches for instrumental variables in pay–performance and pay–performance–contract length relationships; Propensity score matching methods to identify effects of ownership and head coach changes and other endogenous impacts on player careers; Application of player fixed effects in pay–performance models; Estimation of unconditional as well as conditional quantile regression models of player pay (Carrieri et al., 2018); Estimation of staggered difference-in-difference models of player pay and performance where events such as Covid-19 infections occur at different times; Competing risk models of player career duration.
+Machine learning methods such as Lasso and Random Forest to identify relevant player productivity effects from multiple measures; Searches for instrumental variables in pay–performance and pay–performance–contract length relationships; Propensity score matching methods to identify effects of ownership and head coach changes and other endogenous impacts on player careers; Application of player fixed effects in pay–performance models; Estimation of unconditional as well as conditional quantile regression models of player pay (Carrieri et al., 2018); Estimation of staggered difference-in-difference models of player pay and performance where events such as Covid-19 infections occur at different times; Competing risk models of player career duration.

 Armed with these contemporary techniques, the future for scholars working on professional sports labor markets looks very bright.
+JSE will continue to be an important outlet for these future studies.

 Footnotes